 Infection in the heart muscle or lesions in the liver or skin have also been reported.
 Spontaneous abortion in pregnant women is also possible.

 Listeriosis is caused by eating food contaminated with the bacterium.
-L. monocytogenes can be found in soil, water, and animals.
+L. monocytogenes, which can be found in soil, water, and animals.
 L. monocytogenes can multiply at refrigerator temperatures unlike most other food borne pathogens.
 Most cases of Listeriosis are associated with the consumption of raw milk, soft cheeses, ready-to-eat foods, processed meats, or contaminated vegetables.
-Infected individuals may shed the bacteria in their urine and feces but human to human transmission is uncommon.
+Infected individuals may shed the bacteria in their urine and feces but human-to-human transmission is uncommon.
 Listeriosis may be acquired by the fetus in utero or during passage through the birth canal.
 Mothers can shed the bacteria in their vaginal secretions and urine for up to 10 days after delivery and newborns may become infected before birth or as they pass through the birth canal.

 Immunosuppressed individuals such as newborns, the elderly, and pregnant women are at an increased risk for Listeriosis.
 Approximately 30 percent of diagnosed cases occur within the first three weeks of life.
 The case-fatality rate in infected newborn infants is about 30 percent and approaches 50 percent when onset occurs in the first four days of life.